 This is a fantastic tutorial on how to mark the square and chalk line on your logs.

 Step #3: Score your logs

-Using a felling axe, you now need to score your tree every 1 to 2 feet the whole way across.
-You are aiming to make them almost as deep as the guide lines you have created.
+Using a felling ax, you now need to score your tree every 1 to 2 feet the whole way across.
+You are aiming to make them almost as deep as the guidelines you have created.

 To score the logs, you should create a ‘V-shaped’ groove by bringing the felling ax down at an angle into the log.

 The next step is to remove the bark and wood in between the scored marks, all the way across the length of the log.